 The counselor did not skip a beat as he stepped methodically through a series of questions.
 They revealed how it started, when it started, that she did not tell her parents, how they discovered the situation, what her Dad did, what her brother did and then silence.

 The revelation shed a striking contrast to her families’ image I held.
 In less than three weeks from that session, she would be dead and never willing to discuss the abuse.

 That news fostered a lot of questions for me.
 Why had she not told me before?
 Goodness, we had known each other for three dozen years.

 From various sources, I became aware that a significant percentage of females are sexually abused at some point in their life.
-Even today the subject at best remains blurred.
+Even today the subject is seldom discussed and remains suppressed.